How Startups Create a Sales Budget

 Finally, run the numbers by your sales department: the girls and guys on the front lines.

-While startups may benefit from top-down budgeting, fully understanding your teams and resources needed is critical.
+While startups may benefit from budget planning and controls, fully understanding your teams and resources needed is critical.

 What do the sales managers think about the projections?
 Can they achieve the targets outlined by the master budget?
 Do their pipelines and client portfolios match the projected customers in the forecast?